-Since the summer of 2009 I have been working as an independent consultant/adviser in the area of learning and technology futures; working with a range of public, private and not for profit organisations.
+Since the summer of 2009 I worked as an independent consultant/adviser in the area of learning and technology futures; working with a range of public, private and not for profit organisations.
 I have worked for multinational IT corporations, small start-up companies and charities as well as national and local public sector organisations.

-I do a little bit of public speaking but prefer the role of trusted adviser working on long-term projects and programmes.
+I have done a little bit of public speaking but prefer the role of trusted adviser working on long-term projects and programmes.
 I like to work with my clients to put any advice I offer into practice by building capacity and supporting change – rather than doing short ‘inspirational’ inputs or writing long-winded reports destined to gather dust with recommendations that will never be implemented.

 My long-term contracts have included working as an independent consultant on Future Skills College a pre-apprenticeship pathway for young people, management adviser to Northwood Charitable Trust, educational technology expert for Cisco Systems in India and the UK, communications adviser to the Educational Institute of Scotland and consulting chief operating officer at The Memory Box Network – the home of Our Big Box which was a free online reminiscence platform for those caring for people with dementia.

 I also hold the title of visiting Professor of Learning Innovation and Technology at the Abertay University Dundee – working within the School of Design and Informatics.
 Since November 2016 have been working as Director of Development (Future Learning) to support academic staff explore innovations in learning and teaching.

 From July 2009 until January 2012 I was Associate Director at Futurelab UK.
 Since the organisation was taken over by NFER I have not been involved.